 Via:Chalet de Fermes de Marie

 The only bit of Jean Paul Gaultier that I have even been able to afford was in the form of a 12 ounce can of Diet Coke.
 I happend to be in Paris this fall when the couture cans hit the bistros.
 Silly as it sounds, I couldn’t help but imagine myself the absolute picture of glamour, as I strolled down Boulevard Housmann with my Hermes scarf billowing gently against the lapel of my perfect brown trenchcoat, all the while stylishly sipping my can of Jean Paul Gautier coke.
-I was born and raise in Atlanta- so, here’s to you Coca-Cola.
+I was born and raised in Atlanta- so, here’s to you Coca-Cola.
 This idea is a stroke of genius… Thanks for the Coke and a smile.
 And, no Madame, Pepsi will not be ok!